From aspiring athletes to future environmentalists, the Street Olympics has something for everyone.

 The Street Olympics year-round programs include the Harris County Aquatics Program (HCAP), the Northeast Adolescent Program (NEAP), and the Environmental Education program.
 Street Olympics now serves thousands of youth annually.
 To learn more about how you can sign up or be involved as a volunteer in the Street Olympics.

-Due to COVID-19, the Harris County Street Olympics program is suspended.
+Due to COVID-19, regular Harris County Street Olympics programing is suspended.

 Street Olympics Programs